COLT: Enhancing Video Large Language Models with Continual Tool Usage: Experiments

-\textbf{Ablation on hyper-parameters.} We conduct ablation studies on the codebook size $N$ and the number of selected prompt $K$.
-The comparison results are listed in Table \ref{tab:ablaParam}.
+\textbf{Ablation on hyper-parameters.} We conduct ablation studies on the codebook size $N$ and the number of selected prompts $K$.
+The comparison results are listed in Figure \ref{tab:ablaParam}.
 As shown, the average performance is positively correlated with the codebook size $N$ and reaches saturation at $T=50$.
 The optimal results are achieved when setting $K=3$.

 \textbf{Visualizations of performance \vs continually introduced tasks.} To intuitively show the impact of incrementally introducing tools, we show the phased zero-shot video-question answering performance under different training strategies.
 Specifically, we report the accuracy score on MSVD-QA dataset in Figure \ref{fig:acc_vs_tool}.
 As shown, equipping video LLMs with dense video caption tools leads to the significant performance boost for all four training strategies.
 Besides, our proposed COLT shows better learning \emph{stability}, \ie, less forgetfulness when faced with new tool data.